 Wildlife Conservation Meaning

-Wildlife conservation refers to a method of protecting the wild species and their natural habitat from the threats like poaching, smuggling, killing etc. Through their protection, we can ultimately enhance, protect or restore our vulnerable ecosystem.
+Wildlife conservation refers to a method of protecting wild species and their natural habitat from threats like poaching, smuggling, killing etc. Through their protection, we can ultimately enhance, protect or restore our vulnerable ecosystem.

 Various wildlife conservation efforts must be taken at both the national as well as at international levels.
 A good number of NGOs are also working for the same cause.

-The convention on International Trade in Endangered Species of Wild Flora and Fauna (popularly known as CITES) is considered one of the most important agreements inked at the international level in 1973.
+The Convention on International Trade in Endangered Species of Wild Flora and Fauna (popularly known as CITES) is considered one of the most important agreements inked at the international level in 1973.
 This agreement listed our various species into various categories for their conservation.

 Types of Wildlife Conservation in India